46+ DIY Ideas to Make Thanksgiving Wreaths

 Instead of snow, you can add corn or pumpkin to bring in the Thanksgiving spirit.

 This wreath would suffice for Halloween as well as Thanksgiving.
-You can make an orange pumpkin separately and add it instead of the black one during Thanksgiving.
+You can make an orange pumpkin separately and add it instead of a black one during Thanksgiving.

 You can change the message to “Merry Christmas” or something confirming to the festival post-Thanksgiving.